echavemann/learnsomething/README.md

 Fortunately, your friend that is a QR was happy to give you some simple rules to build a strategy.
 You will need to build a strategy around those rules, pass all of the provided test cases, win the competition, and submit proof that you won in your PR.
 Good Luck!

+## Ruleset
+- You can only have 1 stock at a time, and cannot short a stock (can't sell without having an explicit stock)
+- If the stock goes up in price for 52 windows, sell
+- If the stock goes down in price for 47 windows, sell
+- If the stock drops by over 62% when bought, sell
+- If the stock raises by over 89% when bought, sell
+- If the stock raises by >= 20%, drops by <= 15%, raises again by >= 30% and the overall is up by >= 50% sell
+- If the stock drops by <= 15%, raises by >= 15%, drops again by >= 25% and the overall is down by >= 45% sell
+- If stock stays +-5% for 10 cycles, sell
+- If the stock drops more than 50% after sell, buy
+- If the stock drops in price for 5 windows, buy

 ## Instructions
 - [ ] Use Poetry to get the dependencies of the project.